Read our Creality CP-01 review to find out the features, specs, performance and cost of this 3-in-1 3D printer.

 - Printer weight: 10 kg

 Due to the way the exchangeable print heads were mounted, Creality tried to pack each area of application into a small box.
 In the case of the filament print head, the (direct) extruder was also integrated.
 This means that the filament is fed directly into the print head.
 Therefore, no major problems should arise with TPU and other soft filaments.

 However, this has yet to be seen.
 I don’t have TPU filament in my supply and can only test it later.

-On the back we find 3 screws that can be loosened without tools.
+On the back, there are 3 screws that can be loosened without tools.
 Before doing this, the serial connector at the top has to be removed, again without the need for any extra tools.
-Then the new print head comes on and everything is connected the other way around.
-Finished.
+From there, the new print head comes on and everything is connected the other way around.

 A first test with the included white PLA filament went without any problems.
-The really accurate Benchy print shows only a slight thread formation, which should be remedied with a little play on the CURA controls.
+The really accurate Benchy print shows only a slight thread formation, which can be remedied with a little play on the CURA controls.

 The touch menu reacts very quickly and precisely.
-The tone can be adjusted down in a few steps using a controller in the menu.
-At the beginning the sound is set to the highest volume.
+You can adjust down the tactility in a few steps using a controller in the menu.
+At the beginning, the sound is set to the highest volume.
 The key tones (sounds like an old phone) come across very blatantly.